Understanding SEM

 Should 100% impression sharing be the criterion for all keywords?
 Not at all.
 Even if you continue raising the budget for highly competitive keywords, your impression share may not exceed 60%.

 The ceilings for impression share vary by industry and keyword.
-According to my experience, if it is branded keyword, such as your company name, the impression share ceiling can reach more than 90%.
+According to my experience, if it is a branded keyword, such as your company name, the impression share ceiling can reach more than 90%.
 The impression share ceiling for some highly competitive generic keywords could be as low as 60%.
 The information provided above is for informational purposes only; a competent digital marketer should attempt everything!

-If the impression share of the ad campaign for which you wish to increase the budget has reached a point where it is near to the ceiling, increasing the budget is no longer effective.
-Raise your keyword bids to improve your ad’s ranking (and, in some cases, indirectly enhance your CTR) can help increase the exposure at the same time.
-If your Top of Page Rate is more than 80% and your Aboslute top of Page Rate is more than 50% for generic keywords, increasing the keyword bid will not improve much because you are already ranked in a relatively high position.
+If the impression share of the ad campaign for which you wish to increase the budget has reached a point where it is near the ceiling, increasing the budget is no longer effective.
+Raise your keyword bids to improve your ad’s ranking (and, in some cases, indirectly enhance your CTR) can help increase exposure at the same time.
+If your Top of Page Rate is more than 80% and your Absolute top of Page Rate is more than 50% for generic keywords, increasing the keyword bid will not improve much because you are already ranked in a relatively high position.

 The final step is to expand the number of keywords available.
 There isn’t anything special that needs to be explained further.
 The only thing you need to consider is whether the added keyword is relevant to your business.
 If so, increasing your keyword count will definitely help you gain more exposure.